DefinitelyTyped/definitelytyped.github.io/README.md

 1. Send a pull request to the `source` branch.

-1. After review a committer will merge and Travis-CI will republish the site.
+1. After review a committer will merge and GitHub Actions will republish the site.

 1. See below for the steps to get a local preview (this is not essential for simple markdown edits).